veniamin-ilmer/awesome-existing-standards/voting/score.md

 It sounds like if your going to do score rating, you might as well simply allow for optional Upvotes and Downvotes, like in Reddit or YouTube, rather than allowing for a third middle tier.

-It would be interesting to see if people would have valued a rank system with "1,2,3" significantly differently than a system with "-1,0,1".
+It would be interesting to see if people would have valued a rank system with "1,2,3" significantly different than a system with "-1,0,1".

 ### Adam and Bill have higher Favorability Rates